undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Specchia

-A south-Salento hill village of pale-stone alleys and walled gardens, far enough inland that the coastal August does not reach it.
+Pale-stone alleys and walled gardens on a south-Salento hill, far enough inland that the coastal August never quite arrives.

 Sources & methodology